 - Reducing cholesterol levels in people with an inherited tendency toward high cholesterol (familial hypercholesterolemia).
 Plant sterols are effective for reducing cholesterol levels in children and adults with high cholesterol levels due to familial hypercholesterolemia.
 When taken in people who are also following a low-fat or cholesterol-lowering diet, plant sterols can reduce total and "bad" low-density lipoprotein (LDL) cholesterol more than the diet alone.
 Plant sterols don't decrease blood fats called triglycerides or increase "good" high-density lipoprotein (HDL) cholesterol levels.

 - High cholesterol.
-Taking plant sterols significantly lowers total and "bad" low-density lipoprotein (LDL) cholesterol levels by about 3% to 15% in people with high cholesterol who are following a cholesterol-lowering diet.
-When added to a cholesterol-lowering prescription medication (one of the "statins," such as pravastatin (Pravachol) or simvastatin (Zocor), plant sterols reduces total cholesterol by an additional 12-22 mg/dL and LDL cholesterol by another 11-16 mg/dL.
-Plant sterols may work best in people whose bodies make a lot of cholesterol.
+Taking plant sterols lowers total and low-density lipoprotein (LDL or "bad") cholesterol levels by about 3% to 15% in people with high cholesterol who are following a cholesterol-lowering diet.
+When added to a cholesterol-lowering prescription medication, such as certain "statins", plant sterols reduce total cholesterol by an additional 12-22 mg/dL and LDL cholesterol by another 11-16 mg/dL.

 Plant sterols can be incorporated in margarines, dairy products, and breads and cereals, or taken in pill form.
 Research suggests a dose of about 2-3 grams daily lowers cholesterol the most.
 But plant sterols may stop working as well when taken for more than 2-3 months.
 Plant sterols don't raise "good" high-density lipoprotein (HDL) cholesterol levels.